 We are rapidly approaching the Club Championships for 2026 which will commence on Thursday

-30 th April.
+30th April.
 Participation is open to Life Members, current financial members and participants in the junior

-you have any questions on fees contact Kevin Perrin.
+you have any questions on fees, contact Kevin Perrin.

-The format is the same as last year, a 9 round Swiss tournament with accelerated pairings for the
+The format is the same as last year: a 9-round Swiss tournament with accelerated pairings for the

-first 5 rounds.
-(Similar to the Begonia Open).
+first 5 rounds (similar to the Begonia Open).

-Players may take up to 2 half point byes in the first seven rounds.
+Players may take up to 2 half-point byes in the first seven rounds.

 Please register your intention to play in advance to assist the organisation and

-or Peter.
+or

-Early registration is particularly important if you intend to take a half point bye in Round 1, as the
+Early registration is particularly important if you intend to take a half-point bye in Round 1, as the

 accelerated format makes late additions difficult.

-If you have any questions, please contact Peter or any members of the tournament committee.
+If you have any questions, please contact

 Format: The club championship will be conducted as a single division 9 round Swiss tournament.